 Getting tested means knowing you’re looking after your sexual health as best as you can, which is important for you and your sexual partners.
 Most STIs can be cured with medication and those that can’t can be managed.
 But to manage or cure your STI you need to know you have it.
-The earlier it is treated the easier it will be to treat and the less long term damage it will cause.
+The earlier it is detected and treated successfully means it cannot cause any long-term damage.

 If you’ve never had a test before